7 Small Room Ideas That Work Big

 When we think about usable space, we tend to focus on floor space.
 However, if the ceilings in your small room are not too low – think vertical!
 And take advantage of available wall space for storage.

-Keep in mind that the goal is to add function while keeping your small room open.
+Keep in mind that the goal is to add functionality while keeping your small room open.
 Here are some tips to add storage, while keeping things comfortable, livable and clutter-free:

 - Tall furniture can overwhelm a small room, so keep tall pieces to a minimum.